 ' We've looked through the research to find how students can improve their memory, mood and concentration.
 Here are 10 simple tips that are the best ways to revise.
 Eat Breakfast – Over 60% of teenage boys and 70% of teenage girls regularly skip breakfast.
 Eating breakfast, especially cereals rich with complex carbohydrates, helps boost your concentration and memory over the course of the morning.
 Eating breakfast will help facilitate their morning revision session.
 Don’t listen to music – So music can improve motivation (this is why people listen to music on the treadmill at the gym) and it can improve mood (listening to your favourite song usually makes people smile).
 Listen to music whilst revising?
 Put phones away - Having your phone out and in sight, even if you are not using it, can make you perform 20% worse than if you had put your phone away.
 Top 10 Exam Revision Techniques.

 Before students enter have these stations set up in your room…This revision session runs totally independently if you prepare for them- you will not do much in the actual lesson- so it is well worth it!
 I have used THINK TAX for these revision sessions- to encourage more independent learning/understanding/applying of knowledge.
-Click here for more information…How It Works: What is really important about these stations are that the timer is displayed clearly and students are driven by the short timed activities.
-Structured revision lessons using retrieval, spacing & interleaving.
+Click here for more information…How It Works: Structured revision lessons using retrieval, spacing & interleaving.

 The problem with many revision classes is that many teachers think that students can suddenly self organise and self motivate.

 This is rarely the case.
 Last year I trialled a revision lesson structure and blogged on it here- Using research to design a revision session.
 The feedback from students was positive and I believe these had impact on their final weeks of learning before the exams.
-We use it for every lesson now and they can also use the structure for their own revision sessions.
-It’s based on cognitive science principles of retrieval, spacing and interleaving.
 Revision is about quality not quantity.
 The run-up to exam season is a tense time.

 Students and teachers clock up extra hours as the revision timetable takes hold.
 But do these extra hours have an impact?
 Could a more effective revision technique mean fewer hours studying, making the looming A levels, GCSEs or Sats a less daunting prospect?
-As teachers, we make every effort to put on a plethora of revision classes to ensure students revise and that they do so properly.
 Why I Hate Highlighters!
 As an English teacher I am surely granted the eternal power of an exaggeration fueled headline every once in a while.

 Revision Compilation.
-I have started to collate really useful blogs about revision… scroll down to read them!
 Debriefs and modelling.
 I have been a teacher for 26 years, a Headteacher for 11 years and, at the age of 50, this much I know about what REALLY WORKS when preparing students for their examinations!
 I am keener than ever to spend as much time as possible in classrooms.
 As I wrote in a post last October, leading our teachers’ own learning about teaching, is, I feel, the most important thing I do in my role as a Headteacher.
-It’s not often you innovate in your teaching and the impact on students’ learning is so clearly significant.
-My recent post about meta-cognition and self-regulation described an obvious tactic for helping students perform better in examinations.
 Can we teach students effective ‘revision skills’?
-There’s some interesting evidence to suggest that well applied study skills can have an important influence on student outcomes.
+Teaching practice: Revision.